Skip to feedback

 About This Policy

-NSF’s Evaluation Policy outlines the key principles that guide evaluation activities conducted or supported by NSF.
-It is aligned with NSF values of scientific leadership, diversity and inclusion, integrity and excellence, public service, and innovation and collaboration (NSF Strategic Plan, 2022) and informed by legislation and guidance regarding federal evaluation and performance management activities, including the "Foundations for Evidence-Based Policymaking Act of 2018," the "Data Quality Act of 2001," and Office of Management and Budget guidance (OMB M-20-12).
+This document outlines the key principles that guide evaluation activities conducted or supported by NSF.
+It is informed by legislation regarding federal evaluation and performance management activities, including the “Foundations for Evidence-Based Policymaking Act of 2018” (“Evidence Act”) and the “Data Quality Act of 2001.”

 NSF was created “to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense” (1950, as amended).